 How to Spot the Problem with Common Tortilla Wraps

 Whenever you shop for any packaged food, it’s a good idea to check out the nutrition label.
 But this is especially true for wraps because the claims on the front of the package can be misleading.
 Brands advertised as “reduced carb” may still have high carbohydrates, and other healthy-sounding terms are no guarantee the item is metabolically friendly.

 Even a popular brand of “100% whole wheat” tortillas contains 34 grams of carbs per tortilla—with an ingredients list that starts with flour and includes two kinds of gums, indicating the food is more highly processed and may be less healthful.
 A “reduced-carb” brand contains 16 grams of carbs per wrap.

 The general rule of thumb for a metabolic approach to eating is to choose whole, unprocessed foods as much as possible.
 When you do eat processed foods, favor ones with fewer ingredients that are natural and nutrient-rich.
-There are plenty of healthier alternatives to grain flour-based tortilla wraps that fit this description.
+There are plenty of healthier tortilla alternatives that fit this description.
 This is not a comprehensive list of every good option but should give you a starting point for finding wraps that support your metabolic fitness, plus some ideas for how to use them.